 Students interested in this program apply to DCS when they have 3-4 semesters of coursework left in their program of study (generally when the student is in SWRK 3902).

 The interested student must first attend a DCS interest meeting/ forum to obtain information about the stipend process.
-If students are unable to attend the forum or have additional questions following the forum they may meet with the Faculty Liaison (Ms. Cherry Malone).
+If students are unable to attend the forum or have additional questions following the forum, they may meet with the Faculty Liaison (Ms. Cherry Malone).

 The student must submit application to the DCS stipend program, and await feedback on potential interview with DCS for the stipend.
 The Faculty Liaison will assist the student in completing a plan of study to submit with their application; however, students are strongly encouraged to attend the DCS interest meeting/ forum prior to requesting assistance with the DCS plan of study.

 BA Students are also required to attend a Field Forum hosted by the BA Field Director prior to entering field.
-After attending the field forum the student must complete and submit a field application directly to the BA Field Director.
-After attending the field forum the student must complete and submit a field application directly to the BA Field Director.
+After attending the field forum, the student must complete and submit a field application directly to the BA Field Director.
+After attending the field forum, the student must complete and submit a field application directly to the BA Field Director.
 Students interested in the DCS stipend program must also complete this forum and application process IN ADDITION to the DCS stipend forum and application process.
 Once the BA Field Director reviews the application, a student meeting will be scheduled, and the Field Director will ensure that the student is ready to enter field.
 The BA Field Director and the DCS Faculty Liaison will work together to ensure that the DCS stipend students are identified prior to starting the field sequence.
 Students who are preparing to enter field must complete these processes to ensure that they are not delayed in field.

 Once the stipend interviews are completed, DCS informs the University of their student selections based on the student applications and interview findings.
 The Faculty Liaison and the BA Field Director will assist the student in completing a plan of study while in the program.